 Your application should include the following information as well as any special instructions that may be contained in the advertisement:

 - a covering letter referring to the position title and addressing the selection criteria

-- your curriculum vitae, outlining past experience, qualifications and referees, and should contain contact details including an email address (NB if you do not provide contact details of 3 referees you may be asked to provide these after your interview)
+- your curriculum vitae, outlining past experience, qualifications and referees, and should contain contact details including an email address

 - some positions may require the presentation of copies of academic transcripts